balar2004/OS-EX.10-IMPLEMENTATION-OF-PAGE-REPLACEMENT-ALGORITHMS/README.md

 ## Aim:
 To write a C program to implement Page Replacement technique using FIFO.
 ## Algorithm:
-1.Start the program.
+1. Start the program.
-2.Get the number of pages and their sequence from the user 3.Get the number of available page frames from the user.
+2. Get the number of pages and their sequence from the user
+3. Get the number of available page frames from the user.
-4.In FIFO, on the basics of first in first out, replace the pages respectively, then find number of page faults occurred.
+4. In FIFO, on the basics of first in first out, replace the pages respectively, then find number of page faults occurred.
-5.Compare all frames with incoming page-
+5. Compare all frames with incoming page-
-6.If the incoming page is already available in page frame, set the match flag to indicate ‘no need of page replacement’.
+6. If the incoming page is already available in page frame, set the match flag to indicate ‘no need of page replacement’.
-7.If the incoming page is not available in all frames, then remove the page which is loaded into the memory long back and give space for new incoming page.
+7. If the incoming page is not available in all frames, then remove the page which is loaded into the memory long back and give space for new incoming page.
-8.Increment the ‘number of Page faults counter
+8. Increment the ‘number of Page faults counter
-9.Print the number of page faults.
+9. Print the number of page faults.
-10.Stop the program.
+10. Stop the program.
 ## Program:
 ```
 #include <stdio.h>